(updated 10/1/2024)

 Under the law?

-I suppose at this point, you might be questioning if it is truly necessary to obey the Ten Commandments?
+At this point, you might be questioning if it is truly necessary to obey the Ten Commandments?
 After all, the Apostle Paul tells us we are not under the law.
 Here it is:

-♥ For sin shall not have dominion over you: for ye are not under the law, but under grace.
+For sin shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 (Romans 6:14-15 KJV)

 Do you read those verses and wonder if Paul is telling us that God’s Law has been done away with?
 I know I have heard some pastors go so far as to say it is not necessary to obey the commandments because they were “nailed to the cross.”
 That phrase is a reference to the following verses this author provides from multiple Bible versions to make a point (all emphasis mine):